 Maintenance work on a high-voltage power line in Vietnam

-Viet Nam's growing economy means that the demand for electricity is also growing at an enormous rate – and as a result, so are the country's greenhouse gas emissions.
+Viet Nam's growing economy means that demand for electricity is also growing at an enormous rate – and as a result, so are the country's greenhouse gas emissions.
 At the same time, Viet Nam is one of the countries that are particularly vulnerable to climate change.
-Germany has been supporting Viet Nam's energy transition.
+The BMZ is supporting Viet Nam's efforts for an energy transition and for adaptation to climate change.

 Renewable energy and energy efficiency

 Until recently, hydropower, coal and natural gas each accounted for one third of energy generation in Viet Nam.
-However, since 2017, the country has rapidly increased the share of solar and wind energy, bringing it to one third.
+However, since 2017, the country has increased the share of solar and wind energy, bringing it to one third.
 This is the first milestone in Viet Nam's energy transition.
-Viet Nam wants to continue along this road.
-For example, it has resolved not to build any new coal-fired power plants after 2030.
+Viet Nam wants to achieve, with international support, the goal of net zero emissions by 2050 and the goal of phasing out coal by the late 2040s.

 An employee of Sao Mai Corporation works on a rooftop solar installation in Vietnam.